yWorks/mcp-typescribe/src/sample-api/docs/intro.md

 Check out {@link Kerle}

-### About the Project

-Our project aims to simplify complex workflows and improve productivity through intuitive interfaces and powerful automation tools.

-## Key Features

-- **Easy to Use**: Simple and intuitive interface
-- **Customizable**: Adapt to your specific needs
-- **Scalable**: Grows with your requirements
-- **Well Documented**: Comprehensive guides and tutorials

 ## Getting Started

 To get started with our project, please refer to the [installation guide](./installation.md) and [documentation](./documentation.md).

 Thank you for your interest in our project!

----

-_This is a testing document.
-The content is for demonstration purposes only._